alxjrvs/Hermuz/README.md

   description TEXT NOT NULL,
-  date_time TIMESTAMP WITH TIME ZONE NOT NULL, location TEXT NOT NULL, status TEXT NOT NULL CHECK (status IN ('scheduled', 'canceled', 'completed')), created_at TIMESTAMP WITH TIME ZONE NOT NULL DEFAULT NOW(), updated_at TIMESTAMP WITH TIME ZONE NOT NULL DEFAULT NOW() );
+  date_time TIMESTAMP WITH TIME ZONE NOT NULL, location TEXT NOT NULL, status TEXT NOT NULL CHECK (status IN ('closed', 'scheduling', 'cancelled')), created_at TIMESTAMP WITH TIME ZONE NOT NULL DEFAULT NOW(), updated_at TIMESTAMP WITH TIME ZONE NOT NULL DEFAULT NOW() );